Seeking Advice on Notice Period Waiver

 From India, Pune

-The contract concedes the discretion to waive the notice period to the employer only and you have agreed to it and now there is little that can be done from the point of law but it is not that every problem shall be solved through jurisprudence but problems can be solved through ordinary prudence like good liaison, tact and persuasion etc.
+The contract concedes the discretion to waive the notice period to the employer only.
+You have agreed to it, and now there is little that can be done from the point of law.
+However, it is not necessary that every problem shall be solved through jurisprudence.
+Problems can be resolved through ordinary prudence, such as good liaison, tact, and persuasion, etc.

 From India, Mumbai